-As a 40Plus guy (well more like 43), I’ve always been active.
+As a 40Plus guy (43 to be exact), I’ve always been active.
 What I mean by active is I enjoy walking, hiking, biking and playing with the kids.

-Over my last 40ish years, a number of things that have gotten in my way of living my active lifestyle.
+Over my last 40ish years, a number of things that have gotten in the way of living my active lifestyle.

 Now, let’s see if you can relate to me on any of these: